 The workers were not prepared for this stunning blow by their own leadership, the Union of Auto Workers.
-The uprising was effectively
+The uprising was effectively put down won something.

 It began over a conflict with a racist supervisor in the Jefferson plant.
 Two black workers locked themselves in a wire cage housing a vital power switch and so shut down the entire plant.